heroku/buildpacks-python/README.md

 ## Application Requirements

-A `requirements.txt` file must be present at the root of your application's repository.
+A `requirements.txt` or `poetry.lock` file must be present in the root (top-level) directory of your app's source code.

 ## Configuration